 This review is from a potential client who consulted with this attorney.

-Howard has been doing complex litigation for forty-three years, first at a large defense firm, then as a litigation partner at a 50 lawyer corporate firm in Chicago, and now at his own plaintiff's firm which he started twenty years ago.
+Howard has been doing complex litigation for forty-six years, first at a large defense firm, then as a litigation partner at a 50 lawyer corporate firm in Chicago, and since 1994 at his own firm.
 He currently focuses on consumer class actions and FINRA cases for investors who sustained substantial losses.
 He has served as an arbitrator on FINRA panels giving him a complete perspective on the process.

 Howard is a long time member of the Public Investors Arbitration Bar Association, wrote one of the first articles on Rule 11 for the ABA Journal on Litigation, has done empirical research and written articles on securities arbitration for the PIABA Bar Journal, served as a speaker at PIABA annual meetings, has been a member of the Chicago Literary Club since 1988, served as Treasurer and committee member at the Club, and has presented numerous papers on topics ranging from Charles II, to Anita Brooker and Frank Lloyd Wright.

 He is a Phi Beta Kappa graduate of Haverford College '73; and received his J.D. from Stanford Law School '76 where he was on the Law Review.
-His wife Liza is a partner at an international accounting firm.
-Daughter Meg teaches French at a Chicago public high school and has degrees from Vassar College and Northwestern University.
-Daughter Annie is Editor in Chief of the Northwestern Law Review.
-She received her BA from Stanford University with honors.
+His wife Liza is a retired partner at an international accounting firm.

 Contact Us Now